Zugamifk/araci/README.md

 3) Strong Magic.
 Skills can hurt enemies or alter the terrain and environment in ways that change how the map works.
 Skills require certain playstyle to optimize.
 4) Ultimate Magic.
 Powerful skills that have additional requirements to trigger.
 Can affect huge areas and instantly kill enemies.
 Terrain can be drastically altered or even replaced with new areas.
 Each level is more difficult to achieve than the last.
 Some passive bonuses can increase meter gain.
+Some special actions during combat grant bonus meter:
+* Parrying an attack
+* Killing an enemy
+* Stunning an enemy
+* Applying a status effect

 Magic skills can be gained by making offerings to shrines.
 Different offerings give access to different skill trees.